 The Summit Site, atop a hill overlooking the Sweetwater Valley, offers modern campsites including some with corrals for equestrians who want to bring their horses and explore the miles of trails in the area.

 Campers, trailers, motorhomes and tent camping are options at the sites, all of which have water and electricity.
 Trailers as long as 45 feet will find plenty of room here.
 Hot showers are available for all campers.

 The campground is located at 3218 Summit Meadow Road in Bonita.

 07 of 08

 If you're a frequent camper, then you've probably been to a KOA campground.
-The San Diego Metro KOA offers resort-style camping, with landscaped grounds, paved roads and 200 full-hookup RV sites with free cable TV and Wi-Fi.
+The San Diego Metro KOA offers resort-style camping, with landscaped grounds, a pool, paved roads and 200 full-hookup RV sites with free cable TV and Wi-Fi.

 There are also well-appointed cabins to rent.
 It's a great family camping experience with special activities in the summer months that include hayrides, all-you-can-eat pancake breakfasts, outdoor movies, entertainment, and lots of other fun events.